gtrxAC/predeftool/README.md

 ## Known issues
 * When extracting, you will get a "no such file or directory" warning about a "ucp" or "image" folder, this is normal.
+* "we got fault packet with status 0x1c010003" is a normal warning message produced by Wine and does not affect extraction.

 ## Useful links
 * [PhoneTones, an existing repository of ringtones](http://onj3.andrelouis.com/phonetones/zipped/Nokia/)